ophub/amlogic-s9xxx-openwrt/README.md

 # OpenWrt for S9xxx-Boxs and Phicomm-N1

-Support `github.com One-stop compilation`, `github.com clone packaging`, `Local packaging`. including OpenWrt firmware install to EMMC and upgrade related functions.
+Support `github.com One-stop compilation`, `github.com clone packaging`, `Use github.com Releases rootfs file to packaging`, `Local packaging`. including OpenWrt firmware install to EMMC and upgrade related functions.
 Support Amlogic-s9xxx chip series such as S905x3, S905x2, S922x and Phicomm-N1.

 The latest version of the OpenWrt firmware is automatically compiled every Monday & Thursday, which can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases).
 Some important update instructions can be found in [ChangeLog.md](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/ChangeLog.md) documents.